Visit our Sister Sites at:

 This page is best viewed on a PC or tablet.

-HIDDEN IN THE BACK?
+WHAT’S HIDDEN IN THE BACK?

-Many of the nutcrackers in the museum have interesting back levers that are
+Many of the nutcrackers in the museum

-never seen by the visitors yet add to the uniqueness of the piece.
+have interesting back levers that are never seen by the visitors yet add

-A sitting Chinese figure opens its mouth to receive the nut as his
+to the uniqueness of the piece.
+A sitting Chinese figure opens its mouth

-long braid is lifted.
-An 18th century couple from the Groeden
+to receive the nut as his long braid is lifted.
+An 18th century couple

-Valley in Italy open their mouths as the baskets on their backs are lifted,
+from the Groeden Valley in Italy open their mouths as the baskets on

-and the back handle for a Pierrot serves as a chair as he plays his
+cape lifts to crack the nut, and the back handle for a Pierrot serves as

 |